Tools

 Parcel

 I have used other tools for bundling like Webpack, Babel, Gulp and Grunt in the past.
 I find them all to ask the developer to learn and configure far too much.
+Parcel is the tool I turn to to make compiling my JS and CSS a non-event.

 Server-Side

-Python 3.11
+Python 3.12

 Before 2013 I wrote server-side code in PHP.
 I credit Brendan Lynch with introducing me to Python and the basic tools.
 The language has come a long way since 2.7.
 It's my favourite programming lanuage and the one I recommend without hesitation to anyone.